 The Best Affordable Resorts in San Diego for Families!

-The recent fires throughout California triggered a cancelation of our vacation plans, leaving us scrambling at the last minute to find a new destination.
-We’ve been conservative all summer due to Covid-19 and quarantine so our kids were REALLY (like really, really, really) looking forward to the vacation…thus postponing the trip wasn’t an option (plus school schedules and all of that good stuff).
-Being just 2 days away, all the good Airbnb’s were sold out, and Palm Desert was slated to be 110 (which I just cannot deal with!)…so we were left only with hotel options which of course are full rack rate with short notice…so we did some resort research.
-We dug and dug and we were quite surprised to find some great family friendly resorts in San Diego that fell way under the budget we had – score – more money to spend on the fun stuff!
+We recently had a last minute change in our travel plans and our kids were REALLY (like really, really, really) looking forward to the vacation…thus postponing the trip wasn’t an option (plus school schedules and all of that good stuff).
+Being just 2 days away, all the good Airbnb’s were sold out…so we did some resort research.
+We dug and dug and we were quite surprised to find there are a lot of great family friendly resorts in San Diego that fell way under the budget we had – score – more money to spend on the fun stuff!
 I recently wrote up a list of kid-friendly things to do in SoCal that are open now, so I knew there was lots fun stuff for the family to do in San Diego that is open during Coronavirus!
 You’ll find great resort options in San Diego for families, including hotels offering affordable suites, in-room kitchens, restaurants, beach access, water slides and much more!

 What are the top 5 family-friendly resorts in San Diego that are surprisingly affordable?